craddis1/CosmoWAP/README.md

 ## Contact

-If you're having any problems or have any ideas to make it better-  Feel free to get in contact :) - c.l.j.addis@qmul.ac.uk
+If you find any bugs, errors or have any suggestions feel free to get in touch :) - c.l.j.addis@qmul.ac.uk